 When it comes to expensive looking items like Wearable Electronics, Phones, Home appliances, Definitely, I would search for the reputation of

 Eg: Let’s say I am buying a phone.
 It is an investment for the next 2-3 years at least and is a big amount for me to lose, and much more if I have to keep taking it for repairs later.
 So even before selecting a website or the seller, I select the brand.
 I may like Apple over Samsung so irrespective of the discounts on the board, I will only buy the Apple.
 Within Apple, I may want the latest Model or the cheapest available.
 And then once I have made up my mind, I will select the company with faster delivery options may be in this case Amazon or Flipkart and finally, I will consider the seller’s reviews.

-So irrespective of what the seller or the site’s reputation is, the consumer is first going select the company followed up by the product then site and then the seller.
+So irrespective of what the seller or the site’s reputation is, the consumer is first going to select the company followed up by the product then site and then the seller.

-Here 4 different reputations are at work and irrespective of the reputation of the site the product and the company should have a very good brand and reputation.
+Here 4 different reputations are at work and irrespective of the reputation of the site, the product, and the company should have a very good brand and reputation.

 This is psychology of online selling.